Siberpone/lazy-pony-prompter/README.md

 ### 🛏 ComfyUI

-Clone this repository to `.../ComfyUI/custom_nodes`
+You can install LPP via [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager) or manually by cloning this repository to `.../ComfyUI/custom_nodes`

 ### 🙌 Manual
 Clone this repository with: